 To report an outage, contact ComEd at (800) 334-7661 (Edison) or click here to report online through ComEd's website.

 To contact the utility companies, see information below:

 - ComEd -- 1 (800) Edison-1 (1-800-334-7661) or ComEd

 For general information about 911 public education, click here.

 If you would like a Telecommunicator to speak to your group about 911, contact Eric Deloy, Deputy Director of Public Safety Support Services, at (847)901-6083 or

 Glenview Public Safety Dispatch Center

-The following municipal agencies are served by the Glenview Public Safety Dispatch Center (GPSDC).
-To see more information on each agency, including contact numbers, please click on the links below:
+The following municipal agencies are served by the Glenview Public Safety Dispatch Center.
+To see more information on each agency, including contract numbers, click on the links below.